top of page

 Stepping into ESG reporting in 2026 does not require a legal department or a room of consultants.
 It requires choosing a small set of honest, repeatable metrics and calculating them using clear formulas.

-If you want a simple place to start, contact us through the Greennect Mini Audit form and select 5–10 core indicators for your business.
+Or if you are not sure, a simple place to start is to contact us through the Greennect Mini Audit form and select 5–10 core indicators for your business.
 Once you are ready to go deeper, explore 2026 Sustainability Reporting Trends to see how these metrics fit into the broader picture and what your next steps should be.

 Comments